Valid operation patterns in Jitterbit Studio

 If a certain desired operation arrangement doesn't adhere to a valid pattern, you may be able to use a combination of operations that each follows a valid pattern.
 To do so, create each operation separately and then chain them together using operation actions. -

-Script(s) + Source Activity + Script(s) + Target Activity + Script(s)
+Script(s) or Flow Control tools + Source Activity + Script(s) + Target Activity + Script(s)

-In this pattern, the source and target activities can be associated with any of these endpoint types:
+In this pattern, the source and target activities can be associated with any of the following endpoint types:

 - API A